springtwr/siyuan-code-tabs/README.md

    ![fig3](./images/3.png)
 4. You can copy the code in one click by clicking the copy button in the upper right corner(Copy plaintext only).
    ![fig4](./images/4.png)
+5. More block menu actions are available under `More [code-tabs]`:
+   - `Document: code-block -> tabs` / `Document: tabs -> code-block` / `Document: tabs -> standard code blocks`
+   - `Block: merge selected code blocks` (merge multiple code blocks into one tab-syntax code block)
+   - `Block: tabs -> standard code blocks` (split a tabs block into multiple standard code blocks)
+6. The settings panel provides a global entry: `Split all code-tabs into standard code blocks` (for fully exiting the plugin).
-5. If there are too many tabs, some of the tabs will be hidden, in the desktop application, you can put the mouse cursor on the tabs bar and use the mouse wheel to scroll through them, and in the mobile application, you can slide the tabs bar left and right to view them.
+7. If there are too many tabs, some of the tabs will be hidden, in the desktop application, you can put the mouse cursor on the tabs bar and use the mouse wheel to scroll through them, and in the mobile application, you can slide the tabs bar left and right to view them.
-6. Demo.
+8. Demo.
    ![fig5](./images/demo.gif)
-7. Due to the complexity of third-party themes, version 0.7.0 adds a custom configuration file that allows users to adapt themes themselves.
+9. Due to the complexity of third-party themes, version 0.7.0 adds a custom configuration file that allows users to adapt themes themselves.
 The configuration file path is `SiYuan workspace/data/plugins/code-tabs/custom/theme-adaption.yaml`.
 You can adapt themes to your needs by following the examples and using developer tools.
 You can also submit a PR to this repository with your adapted theme, the repository's adaptation file path is `/public/asset/theme-adaption.yaml`

 ## Comment

 - Essentially, this plugin was written with the help of Wenxin Yiyan and ChatGPT.
 - This plugin was developed following the example of [obsidian-code-tab](https://github.com/lazyloong/obsidian-code-tab)
-- The version of SiYuan Notes at the time of testing: 3.5.0
+- The version of SiYuan Notes at the time of testing: 3.5.3

 ## Changelog

+### v1.1.0

+- Added “Tabs → standard code blocks” split (block/document/global entries)
+- Added “Merge selected code blocks” into tab-syntax code block
+- Added “More [code-tabs]” submenu to organize block menu actions

 ### v1.0.0